V (1984 TV series): Reception

-In the Nielsen ratings, Vs initial episode made its debut at a mediocre 34th place, tied with three other shows.
+In the Nielsen ratings, Vs premiere episode ranked 36th for the week, with a 15.4/26 rating/share.
 By episode 13, it had slipped to 53rd place.
-For the season, V finished ranked 57th with a 12.5 rating/18 share.
+For the season, V finished ranked 57th out of 77 shows, with a 12.8/20 rating/share.

 On Rotten Tomatoes, V has an aggregate score of 67% based on 16 positive and 8 negative critic reviews.
-The website’s consensus reads: "Indefinitely postponing the apocalypse, V fully sheds its original self-seriousness -- along with much of its production value -- and settles into solid camp."
+The website’s consensus reads: "Indefinitely postponing the apocalypse, V fully sheds its original self-seriousness—along with much of its production value -- and settles into solid camp."
 The St. Louis Post-Dispatch wrote: "... a TV series with so much promise – based on two successful, highly rated science fiction miniseries on NBC in the early 1980s – produced such a silly, loathsome mess ...
-NBC tried to make a weekly series out of [the mini-series that unraveled] the show so terribly it must surely rank as one of the worst TV sci-fi experiments ever.
+NBC tried to make a weekly series out of [the miniseries that unraveled] the show so terribly it must surely rank as one of the worst TV sci-fi experiments ever.
 The cast becomes dangerously unstable.
 Ironside quits in the middle of the show's run with no apparent reason.
 Others are killed without meaning.
 The special effects are cheapened and the use of stock footage – previously filmed scenes used again and again – is maddening.
 (At one point, they actually used stock footage from the previous week's episode.) ...

 What was once a pretty decent science fiction saga with good drama, humor and suspense ends up becoming "Dynasty" with lizard makeup and laser guns.
 There's even an episode in which Diana marries her alien boss named (what else?)
 Charles."